antoniofregoso/cj-linkin-bio/README.md

 # cj-linkin-bio
 Link in bio component of the BuyerJourneyJS project
+## CustumerJourney.js
+This library is part of the [CustumerJourney.js](https://customerjourney.ninja/) project.
+Vanilla JavaScript libraries optimized for creating sales funnels with hyper-personalized customer experience powered by artificial intelligence.
 ## Functions
 1. Tree links can act as links or buttons and can contain a thumbnail.
 2. Accepts bulma styles and animations from BuyerJourneyJS.